Tricholoma sulphureum

-Tricholoma sulphureum, also known as sulphur knight or gas agaric, is an inedible or mildly poisonous mushroom found in woodlands in Europe.
-It has a distinctive bright yellow colour and an unusual smell likened to coal gas.
+Tricholoma sulphureum, also known as the stinker, sulphur knight or gas agaric, is a species of fungus.
+The mushroom has a distinctive bright yellow colour and an unusual smell likened to coal gas.
 It occurs in deciduous woodlands in Europe from spring to autumn.
+It is inedible or mildly poisonous.

 Taxonomy

 Tricholoma sulphureum was first described in 1784 by the French botanist Pierre Bulliard and given the name Agaricus sulphureus, before being placed in the genus Tricholoma by German mycologist Paul Kummer in 1871.
 The specific epithet sulfǔrěus derived from the Latin 'of or pertaining to sulfur'.
-It belongs to a complex of similar foul-smelling species such as the very similar Tricholoma inamoenum.
+It belongs to a complex of similar foul-smelling species such as the very similar T. inamoenum.
 Another related species, T. bufonium, may be an intraspecific variant.

 Description

+The mushroom is sulphur yellow in colour.
+It has a convex cap, sometimes brownish near the center with a vague umbo up to 8 cm across.
+The gills are adnexed or notched, thick and spaced.
+The stem is up to 10 cmlong.
+The spore print is white.
+The flesh is thin and has a poor odour.